 The distance between the scanning paths should be consistent during one measurement but can vary from measure area to measure area.
 If you mostly look for smaller targets than you should also select a smaller distance between the lines.
 A standard rule is: The smaller the distance between the paths, the more accurate your scans will be.
 When you are conducting your first scans the lines should not be to close together to locate possible targets.

-8.1.2 Regulating the length of a scanning path
+8.1.2 Regulation of the number of impulses per scanning path